natesawant/CS3500-Assignment4-ImageProcessing/USEME.md

 ### Aiden Cahill and Nate Sawant

 ## How to run via .jar file
-To run this program via the jar file, first navigate to the root directory of this program, then run the command:
+To run this program via the jar file, first navigate to the res folder, then run the command:
-`java ./res/Assignment4-ImageProcessing.jar [optional specified directory] -file [optional specified .txt file providing desired commands]`
+`java Assignment4-ImageProcessing.jar [optional specified directory] -file [optional specified .txt file providing desired commands]`
+Options:
+-text : runs the text version of the program
+-file [file] : runs the program based off of a file script No options will launch the GUI

 ### Examples:
-`java ./res/Assignment4-ImageProcessing.jar /images`
+`java Assignment4-ImageProcessing.jar /images`
-`java ./res/Assignment4-ImageProcessing.jar -file script.txt`
+`java Assignment4-ImageProcessing.jar -file script.txt`
-`java ./res/Assignment4-ImageProcessing.jar /res -file script.txt`
+`java Assignment4-ImageProcessing.jar /res -file script.txt`
+`java Assignment4-ImageProcessing.jar -text`

 ## Available operations:
 Note: Before you are able to use any of the following operations on an image, you must first